4.16 Military Leave

 Routine Periods of Active Duty or Training

-- The employee must present orders for routine periods of active duty to the supervisor as soon as notification is received.
+- The employee must present orders for routine periods of active duty to the supervisor as soon as notification is received, and submit a statement indicating the amount of pay that he/she will receive for active duty service.

-- While on leave, up to a maximum of 15 working days, the employee continues to be paid for the number of hours/days normally scheduled to be worked.
+- While on leave, up to a maximum of 15 working days, the employee continues to be paid the difference between the amount the employee is receiving from the government and the employee’s regular rate of pay for number of hours/days normally scheduled to be worked.

 - If the employee goes on leave-without-pay status, the employee is responsible for making arrangements to see that all payroll deducted obligations are met.

 - Upon return to work status, the employee must provide a statement from his/her commanding officer or other responsible official to the supervisor and to the Payroll Supervisor indicating the dates of duty and the amount of compensation received.
-The employee retains the compensation received from the military, and the amount is deducted from the employee's next pay.
+The University will correct any underpayment caused by a difference between the estimate and actual military pay.

 - The employee must present orders for active duty to his/her supervisor as soon as notification is received and submit a statement indicating the amount of pay that he/she will receive for active duty service.